-In terms of decision style, most people fall short of the creative ideal … unless they are held accountable for their decision-making strategies, they tend to find the easy way out—either by not engaging in very careful thinking or by modeling the choices on the preferences of those who will be evaluating them.
+In terms of decision style, most people fall short of the creative ideal … unless they are held accountable for their decision-making strategies, they tend to find the easy way out-either by not engaging in very careful thinking or by modelling the choices on the preferences of those who will be evaluating them.

-Even if children are lucky enough to have a teacher receptive to their ideas, standardized testing and other programs like No Child Left Behind and Race to the Top (a program whose very designation is opposed to nonlinear creative thinking) make sure children’s minds are not on the “wrong? path, even though adults’ accomplishments are linked far more strongly to their creativity than their IQ.
+Even if children are lucky enough to have a teacher receptive to their ideas, standardized testing and other programs like No Child Left Behind and Race to the Top (a program whose very designation as opposed to nonlinear creative thinking) make sure children’s minds are not on the “wrong? path, even though adults’ accomplishments are linked far more strongly to their creativity than their IQ.
 It’s ironic that even as children are taught the accomplishments of the world’s most innovative minds, their own creativity is being squelched.

 All of this negativity isn’t easy to digest, and social rejection can be painful in some of the same ways physical pain hurts.
 But there is a glimmer of hope in all of this rejection.
 A Cornell study makes the case that social rejection is not actually bad for the creative process-and can even facilitate it.
 The study shows that if you have the sneaking suspicion you might not belong, the act of being rejected confirms your interpretation.
 The effect can liberate creative people from the need to fit in and allow them to pursue their interests.